-The alternative schedules below may be utilized so long as not less than thirty-eight (38) personnel are daily maintained on the 24/48 schedule a schedule consisting of twenty-four (24) hour shifts; provided this number will increase to fifty-one (51) effective January 1, 2024.
+The alternative schedules below may be utilized so long as not less than thirty-eight (38) personnel are daily maintained on a schedule consisting of twenty-four (24) hour shifts; provided this number will increase to fifty-one (51) effective January 1, 2024.

 A. 4-10's.
-A 4/10 schedule may be utilized by the employer so that the weekly hours of duty shall average forty (40) hours per week within a seven (7) day work schedule, and may be from Sunday through Saturday.
-The work hours will begin at 0700 and end att7700.
-Schedules will be assigned with consecutive days of work and consecutive days off.
-One meal and two break
+A 4/10 schedule may be utilized by the employer so that the weekly hours of duty shall average forty (40) hours per week within a seven (7) day a.
+Point Posting: Positioning of a rescue at a specific geographic location, detached from a station, to provide emergency response during peak demand hours.
+Point locations will be identified.
+Rescues will respond from and return to the identified location unless actively responding to a call.